Survive holiday spending without sacrificing investment savings

 Make a list of people you want to buy for this holiday season and create a budget for that list.
 You can budget per person or a total amount overall.
 Creating a budget for the entire list, instead of just specific people, will allow a little more flexibility.
 This way, if someone’s gift costs a little more, you can adjust and save on another person’s present.
 Remember that Christmas is about expressing love and appreciation for the people in your life, and both of those things can be done without overspending or going into debt.

-Your holiday budget should also include any travel costs, hosting expenses and charitable donations, and it should be reasonable compared to your income and your other expenses for daily living.
+Your holiday budget should also include any charitable donations you plan on making, and it should be reasonable compared to your income and your other expenses for daily living.
 Make sure it includes your living expenses, any debt payments and your investment contributions.
 You shouldn’t skip paying a bill or contributing to your investment savings plan in order to afford more expensive Christmas presents.

 If you have several nieces and nephews, or many different family members, consider doing a Secret Santa gift exchange rather than purchasing individual gifts for everyone.
 In this way, everyone receives a gift while enjoying each other’s company.